dfquicazanr/econophysics/README.md

 # Econophysics
 Generators and analyzers for econophysics

-This code is using open MP for optimization, run it like:
+This code is using [OpenMP](http://www.openmp.org/) for optimization, run it like:

 `$ g++ main.cpp Analyzer.cpp Exchanger.cpp -fopenmp`